 It’s been a long slog that isn’t over yet—as temperatures begin to fall, cases of COVID-19 are expected to rise.
-Fortunately, updated vaccines from Moderna and Pfizer targeting the latest version of the omicron variant are now available.
+Fortunately, updated vaccines from Moderna and Pfizer targeting the most widely circulating version of the omicron variant are now available.

 “It is an updated COVID-19 booster that is designed to provide broader protection against becoming infected with COVID-19 compared to the previous, monovalent booster vaccines,” he says.
 “Nothing is being taken away, only added.”